 Susan is a founding member of Red Leaf Pianoworks, a living Composer’s collective which provides a web source for teachers and performers to quickly access exciting new piano repertoire.
 This website offers a chance to discover the latest new music from some of the prominent pedagogical composers of today.

 One of Susan’s passions is art.
 Many of her piano books contain her drawings to accompany the music.
-Her Home page displays her artwork which will be rotated from time to time so you can check back for more.
+Her Home page displays her books which contain her artwork on the front cover.
 Susan is also kept busy providing cover designs and artwork for other artists.

 WHAT PEOPLE ARE SAYING...